SlicerIGT/aigt/README.md

 # AIGT
 This repository contains scripts for deep learning for guided medical interventions.
 For some projects, the complete workflow is implemented, from formatting and annotations to deployment of models in real time.
 Most projects use ultrasound imaging.
-The source code was originally written for TensorFlow 1.13 and Keras 2.2, but all active projects will gradually migrate to TensorFlow 2.0 (tf.keras).
-If no TensorFlow version is specified in a comments at the top of a file, then it is still using the older software version.

 # Getting started
 ## Install and set up Anaconda environment